Caught on razor’s edge of my life

 each day I sit at the foot of their sacred mountain

-to fight another battle for their homeland from European ancestors
+another battle for their homeland from our European ancestors,

-and rename as tourist attraction stolen land and sea
+and rename as tourist attractions the land and sea

 that only fools would say they own,